 Anything that you can freeze will not only help keep it fresh longer, but it will also help to keep your cooler cold.
 Freezing most of your meats is a good idea, but you should be cautious when freezing vegetables and fruits as this can change their texture when reheated.

-- Hot Pads or Oven Gloves – These oven gloves will be necessary for handling your hot iron skillets and pots or for removing grill grates from your fire.
+- Hot Pads or Oven Gloves – These heat-resistant gloves will be necessary for handling your hot iron skillets and pots or for removing grill grates from your fire.

 - Cooler – A cooler is one of the most important items to take camping.
 Without it, you won’t be able to keep your food for long.
 Look for a large, rugged, locking cooler like this one from RTIC, especially if you will be in an area where wildlife thieves run rampant at night.